wp-plugins/wp-biz-connect-link-building/readme.txt

 --------------------------------------------------------------
 Setting up Your Links Page

 Simply create a new page in WordPress.
 Call the page anything you want.
-‘Resources’, ‘external resources’, ‘recommended pages’ are all fine names.
-We recommend you don’t include the word ‘links’ in the page name.
+'Resources', 'external resources', 'recommended pages' are all fine names.
+We recommend you don't include the word 'links' in the page name.

 Add the WP Biz Connect short code to the page which is:

 [WPbizconnect_links]

-If you’re not familiar with WordPress short codes this is simply a special hook which WordPress uses to automatically display the content of the plugin on the page.
+If you're not familiar with WordPress short codes this is simply a special hook which WordPress uses to automatically display the content of the plugin on the page.
 ---------------------------------------------------------------

-3.Lastly choose an appropriate niche for your site and click ‘Save Changes’.
+3.Lastly choose an appropriate niche for your site and click 'Save Changes'.